arnesson/cordova-plugin-firebase/README.md

 Great installation and setup guide by Medium.com - [https://medium.com/@felipepucinelli/how-to-add-push...](https://medium.com/@felipepucinelli/how-to-add-push-notifications-in-your-cordova-application-using-firebase-69fac067e821)

 ### Setup
-Download your Firebase configuration files, GoogleService-Info.plist for ios and google-services.json for android, and place them in the root folder of your cordova project.
+Download your Firebase configuration files, GoogleService-Info.plist for iOS and google-services.json for android, and place them in the root folder of your cordova project.
 Check out this [firebase article](https://support.google.com/firebase/answer/7015592) for details on how to download the files.

 ```
 - My Project/